 In contrast, supervised learning occurs when a model is fit to a labelled dataset, where each input datapoint is associated with one or more output categories or values [5].
 The true values of the output variables are referred to as the ‘ground truth’, which the model is trained to predict using patterns in the data [5].
 Supervised learning can be applied to classification problems, where the ground truth is two or more specific categories, or regression problems, where the ground truth is a continuous numerical output [5].
 This thesis will focus on supervised machine learning for regression analysis, as models can be trained on data labelled with ground truth MMR values, which are continuous.

 More formally, a dataset containing n samples is denoted as D={(xi, yi)}i=1n, where xi∈Rd refers to a d-dimensional input feature vector and yi∈R refers to the corresponding continuous, numeric output value [7].
 When solving a regression problem, the model’s goal is to learn a mapping, f(x), between the input data and the associated ground truth [6].
 For a new input datapoint, x*, the model can use the mapping f(x*) to correctly predict the associated ground truth y* [6].
 The type of mapping used defines the ML model being implemented [6].
-At its core, this mapping is a mathematical function defined by a series of parameters, where the function takes in the input dataset and generates its prediction of the output [5].
+At its core, this mapping is a mathematical function defined by a series of parameters, where the function takes the dataset as input and generates its prediction as output [5].
 To produce accurate predictions, the mapping must approximate the true, underlying relationships between the feature variables in the data [5].

 2.321 Model Development